CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     Go through the response and resolve the errors using the steps provided in it.

 1. Now, when all the errors have been fixed, you can ask Copilot how to run your application by prompting `@workspace.
-How can I run this app?` and submitting it.
+How can I run this app?` and submit it.

     Follow the steps provided by it and run your application.